-In this second report following a field mission to the country, the WFP Brazil team detail some of the achievements and challenges of the home-grown school feeding programme
+In this second report following a field mission to the country, the WFP Centre of Excellence team detail some of the achievements and challenges of the home-grown school feeding programme

 The First Lady of The Gambia, Fattoumatta Bah Barrow, the Minister for Basic and Secondary Education, Claudina Cole, and WFP Country Director in The Gambia, Wanja Kaaria, serve school meals to students during the African Day of School Feeding celebrations in The Gambia in 2018.
 Photo: WFP/Kebba Jallow.